JacobCallahan/Hussh/benchmarks/README.md

+# Benchmark Testing
+Benchmarks against ssh libraries are difficult due to network connection variations.
+Libraries are likely to vary from run to run.
+However, there are some things we can do to reduce this uncertainty.
+The first is to remove as much network variability as we reasonably can by running a local test server (see below).
+It is also a good idea to run benchmarks a few times and run an average.

 ## Install benchmarking requirements
 First, you will either need to have your own test target, putting that information in the `target.json` file in this directory.